Tighten Up Vol. 88

-Tighten Up Vol. 88 is the third studio album by English band Big Audio Dynamite, released in June 1988 by Columbia Records.
+Tighten Up Vol. 88 is the third studio album by the English band Big Audio Dynamite, released in June 1988 by Columbia Records.
 The album peaked at No. 33 on the UK Albums Chart and at No. 102 on the Billboard 200 but was their first not to receive a certification.

 The album derives its name from the Tighten Up compilation album series by Trojan Records.
-The album's cover artwork was designed by Paul Simonon, the former bassist for the Clash, of whom Mick Jones was a member.
+The album's cover artwork was designed by musician Paul Simonon, the former bassist for the Clash, of whom Mick Jones was a member.
 Big Audio Dynamite's keyboardist Dan Donovan took the back cover photo with Josh Cheuse.